ZacharyBork/NectarGAN/README.md

 - Reseachers who want a flexible environment in which to explore conditional GAN behavior.
 - Startups looking for an easy and flexible way to experiment with and deploy image translation models.
 - Students wishing to learn about and explore GANs in a visual, easy to use environment.
-- Engineers/TDs wanting to painlessly integrate paired image-to-image models into their pre-existing pipelines.
+- Engineers/TDs wanting to painlessly integrate paired image translation models into their pre-existing pipelines.

 ## Project Status
 **NectarGAN is under active development.** In its current state, however, it already offers: